Ted V. Mikels: Life and career

-Throughout the 1960s through 1980s, Mikels lived in Glendale, California out of a house he decorated as a castle.
+Throughout the 1960s through 1980s, Mikels lived in Glendale, California out of a house he decorated as a castle; for roughly 12 years, he lived with dozens of women at the house, stating once, “They did have a commitment to me.
+If they lived with me and I took care of them and cooked for them and paid the bills and all that, they were not to have involvements with other men…They didn’t owe me anything, they didn’t have to sleep in my room, my bed….”
 He became as well known for his hard-partying lifestyle as he did for his low budget exploitation films he'd produce and direct.
 He opened his first studio office with the help of actor John Houseman, and helped on many big budget Hollywood films but directing directly for a major studio constantly eluded him.
 Increasingly he'd shoot more of his films in the substantially cheaper Las Vegas, Nevada area and eventually moved there in the early 1990s.

 In 1993, Mikels began running TVM Studios, a film and video production studio based in Las Vegas.
 On August 28, 2005, he was presented with a Certificate of Recognition by Nevada Lieutenant Governor Lorraine T. Hunt on the day of screening of his then-latest film, Heart of a Boy, which was the only G-rated film of his career.
 The certificate was awarded to Mikels for his contributions to the filmmaking industry.

 In 2010, Mikels released the third installment in his Astro-Zombies franchise, Astro-Zombies M3: Cloned, followed two years later by Astro-Zombies M4: Invaders from Cyberspace.
 Both were produced by TVM Global Entertainment in association with Blue Heron International Pictures, and distributed by Alpha New Cinema.